adobe/pdf-embed-api-samples/More Samples/React Samples/README.md

 # React Sample

-This is a React sample application, demonstrating how to use Adobe Document Services PDF embed API with React.
+This is a React sample application, demonstrating how to use Adobe Document Services PDF Embed API with React.
 To try it out, clone this folder on your computer and run the following commands:

 ```
     > npm install